trskop/command-wrapper/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 :   Prints subcommand specific help message.
 Help message must be printed to
     standard output, and command must terminate with exit code 0.
 This option is invoked by Command Wrapper's `help` internal subcommand.

+    Structure of help message must follow a simple structure described in **HELP MESSAGE** section.

     While having short option `-h` is not strictly necessary, this protocol mandates that it should be provided.
 This way subcommands will have